 How long does it take to recover from a PCL injury?

-Generally, for non-operative treatment, a PCL tear can take up to 6 months to recover.
+Generally, a PCL tear can take up to 6 months to recover for non-operative treatment.
 Sometimes, recovery can take longer as the knee takes time to get used to not having a PCL.
-In some cases, the forces on the kneecap or the medial compartment increase leading to early arthritis in these joints.
+In some cases, the forces on the kneecap or the medial compartment increase, leading to early arthritis in these joints.
 Generally, these problems settle with good solid rehab.
 Sometimes, cortisone, hyaluronic acid, or PRP injections are needed.

 ACL vs. PCL injury: how can you tell?